RafalManka/LibGDX-Dagger2/README.md

 }
 ```

-Now lets have a look at our game class. inside your create method make a new instance of your
+Now lets have a look at our game class.
+Inside your create method make a new instance of your
 GameComponent.
 This is also the correct place to inject all of your game dependencies, so call the
-inject method as well.
+inject method as well. the rest of the code is self explanatory.
 ```java
 public class DaggerGame extends Game {